Privacy

 Most of the personal information we process is provided to us directly by you for one of the following reasons:

-We will only process your personal data for the purposes for which we collect it, and will only use it for another purpose if this could be reasonably assumed to be compatible with the original purpose, or where you give your consent.
+We will only process your personal data for the purposes for which it was collected, and will only use it for another purpose if this could be reasonably assumed to be compatible with the original purpose, or where you give your consent, or where there is another lawful basis to do so.

 When you access resources on our website we automatically collect information about how you use our website, including the pages you visit, as well as technical data, such as which browser you use.
-We use cookies to collect this data.
-You can read more about cookies in our cookie policy.
+We use cookies and similar technologies for this purpose.
+You can read more about cookies in our cookie notice below.

 What are cookies?

-This Cookie Policy explains what cookies are and how we use them, the types of cookies we use.
-That is, the information we collect using cookies, how that information is used, and how to manage the cookie settings.
+This Cookie Notice explains what cookies are and how we use them, the types of cookies we use, the information we collect using cookies, how that information is used, and how to manage cookie settings.

 Cookies are small text files that are used to store small pieces of information.
 They are stored on your device when the website is loaded on your browser.
-These cookies help us ensure the website functions properly.
-They also help us understand how the website performs, and what needs improvement to provide a better user experience.
+These cookies help the website work properly, help improve its security and functionality, and help us understand how the website performs and where it can be improved.

 How do we use cookies?